 Here is what I learnt:

-School type: Did you know there are many types of preschool programs?
+School type: Did you know there are different types of preschool programs?
 No. Well, don’t be embarrassed.
 I didn’t know that either.
 Apparently, there are programs such as

 - High Scope